 Effective BRD control isn't just a chute-side protocol anymore

-Pulmotil® is an innovative bovine respiratory disease (BRD) treatment for groups of cattle in the early stages of a BRD outbreak that provides 14 days of sustained in-feed therapy, a practice that reduces stress associated with cattle handling.
+Pulmotil is an innovative bovine respiratory disease (BRD) treatment for groups of cattle in the early stages of a BRD outbreak.
+It provides 14 days of sustained in-feed therapy, a practice that reduces stress associated with cattle handling.

-Ideal for cattle not requiring a metaphylaxis treatment on arrival and/or when labor resources are limited, feeding Pulmotil means fewer pulls and less individual animal management.
+Pulmotil is ideal for cattle not requiring a metaphylaxis treatment on arrival and/or when labor resources are limited.
+Feeding Pulmotil means fewer pulls and less individual animal management.